Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 Line (10) mentioned here is this line: #insert -> string.

 ## 26.11 How to get info on the nodes tree of a piece of code?
 In § 26.4.1 we saw how #code can make something of type Code out of a piece of code.
-The procedure `compiler_get_nodes` can take something of type Code and get the AST nodes out of it:
+The helper procedure `compiler_get_nodes` can take something of type Code and get the AST nodes out of it:
 ```
 compiler_get_nodes :: (code: Code) -> (root: *Code_Node, expressions: [] *Code_Node) #compiler;
 ```

-(`Code_Node` is a struct defined in module _Compiler_) In the program below we analyse the nodes of the statement: `code :: #code a := Vector3.{1,2,3};`
+(`Code_Node` is a struct defined in module _Compiler_) In the program below we analyze the nodes of the statement: `code :: #code a := Vector3.{1,2,3};`

 See *26.11_code_nodes.jai*:
 ```c++